vjousse/vim-for-humans-book/rst/en/plugins.rst

 Here we will not search inside files like we did with Ack.
 We will rather search for files to open with |vim|.
 It can be very handy when you're working on a project where files are everywhere in the directory tree.

 As always, we will start by installing the plugin.
 For once, this plugin has a dedicated page that you will find here: http://kien.github.com/ctrlp.vim/.
 Scroll to the bottom to download the latest version in the "Direct Downloads" section.
-For the lazy, here is the direct link: http://github.com/kien/ctrlp.vim/zipball/master.
+For the laziest, here is the direct link: http://github.com/kien/ctrlp.vim/zipball/master.
 Uncompress the archive in your ``~/.vim/bundle/`` directory, so that you get something like that:

 .. code-block:: html